travelingcircusofurbanism/website/posts/kyoto/magasinnkyoto/content.md

 ![](magasinn3.jpg)
 _There is a select shop space just next to a guest room._
 ![](magasinn1.jpg)
-_Even in the hallway towards the bathroom, guests can enjoy well-curated exibitions and artistic items._
+_Even in the hallway towards the bathroom, guests can enjoy well-curated exhibitions and artistic items._

-Iwasaki used to work as a web director and owned a select shop, and was looking for an inspiration of a space for people to gather.
+Iwasaki used to work as a creative director and owned a select shop, and was looking for an inspiration of space for people to gather.
 He came up with the idea of creating a travel accommodation, but his imagination didn't stop there.

-"I thought it would be fun to highlight a certain theme or topic every month and exibit it in this space - that leads to our concept of "lodging magazine". says Iwasaki.
+"I thought it would be fun to highlight a certain theme or topic every month and exhibit it in this space - that leads to our concept of "lodging magazine". says Iwasaki.
 In 2016, he turned this idea to reality by renovating a 100 years old Japanese house and converting it into a guesthouse that is also an exhibition & event space and a shop.

 The entrance resembles a magazine cover - every now and then they pick a specific theme, which corresponds to exhibitions and items in the curated select shop.
 Anyone can walk in to check out their exhibitions and events freely, and guests can enjoy these while actually staying there in a same space.
 I mean, haven't you ever dreamed of spending a night in a museum or a gallery?
 I have.